gabro/vscode-scalafmt/README.md

 ## Configuration
 Create a `.scalafmt.conf` file as described in http://scalameta.org/scalafmt/#Configuration.
 By default the extension will look for this file in `${workspaceRoot}/.scalafmt.conf`.
 You can customize this path with the `scalafmt.configFilePath` setting of VS Code.

+## Troubleshooting
+### I get a Scala syntax error when formatting
+The file you're formatting needs to be syntactically correct for Scalafmt to work.
+Fix the syntax of your code and retry.

+### I get a weird `null`-related error or a `MatchError`
+This is most likely a bug in the parsing of the configuration file.
+The way it's currently done is hackish (to use kind words).
+If you face one of these, please open an issue including the entire `.scalafmt.conf` you're using.

+### Nothing happens when I use the format shortcut
+Open the Command Palette (`CMD + P`) and check if you have the `Format Document` option available.
+If you don't... have you tried turning it off and on again?
+Seriously, something is off, try restaring VS Code and/or re-installing the extension.